How Floods Form

 - Typhoid fever

-Floods also bring vector-borne diseases, which are spread by “vectors” like mosquitos, ticks, and fleas.
+Floods also bring vector-borne diseases, which are spread by “vectors” like mosquitoes, ticks, and fleas.
 The insects are introduced to the new ecosystem and bring these diseases with them, such as:

 - Dengue hemorrhagic fever